wireapp/wire-server/docs/src/how-to/install/configure-federation.rst

 * You need control over a specific subdomain of this Backend Domain (to set an SRV DNS record as explained in the next section).
 Without this control, you cannot federate with anyone.

-* This Backend Domain becomes part of the underlying identify of all users on your servers.
+* This Backend Domain becomes part of the underlying identity of all users on your servers.

    * Example: Let's say you choose ``example.com`` as your Backend Domain.